#verifier-design#rl ...

 Streamlining queries -

-The prompt synthesizer generated ~1.2k queries spanning four domains — technology, astrophysics, economics, and movie plot summaries.
-The domains were picked deliberately on this baseline difficulty to stress-test diagram generalization — timeline diagrams for plot arcs, concept maps for economic systems, entity relationships for scientific hierarchies.
-The distribution wasn’t uniform — it was biased toward cases where diagram type selection would be ambiguous, because that’s where the agents were most likely to diverge.
+The prompt synthesizer generated ~1.2k queries spanning four domains: technology, astrophysics, economics, and movie plot summaries.
+The domains were picked deliberately to stress-test diagram generalization across timeline diagrams for plot arcs, concept maps for economic systems, and entity relationships for scientific hierarchies.
+The distribution was not uniform.
+It was biased toward cases where diagram type selection would be ambiguous because that is where the agents were most likely to diverge.

 Agents and agentic workflows -

-The three agents weren’t just prompt variants — they represented different hypotheses about what makes a good diagram generation policy.
-Additionally, just the structure for the third agent changed as policies’ actions were observed and contrasted.
+The three agents were not just prompt variants.
+They represented different hypotheses about what makes a good diagram generation policy.
+The third agent also changed structure after the first pass, once its actions could be observed and compared against the others.

 Agent 1 ran a baseline prompt: simple linear guidance, no explicit chart type list, weak structural constraints.
 The hypothesis was that the model already knows what a good diagram looks like and just needs a light nudge.

 Agent 2 switched to an XML-formatted prompt, introduced forced chart type selection from an explicit list, and added more verbose guidance on Mermaid diagram quality.
-The hypothesis: give the model more structure, get more structured outputs.
+The hypothesis was simple: give the model more structure, get more structured outputs.

-Agent 3 added an intermediate rewrite step — a 2-step pipeline where the query is first rewritten as a candidate diagram specification, then rendered.
-Explicit Mermaid type list, stronger task profile, XML formatting throughout.
-The most engineered of the three.
+Agent 3 added an intermediate rewrite step: a 2-step pipeline where the query is first rewritten as a candidate diagram specification, then rendered.
+It used an explicit Mermaid type list, a stronger task profile, and XML formatting throughout.
+It was the most engineered of the three.

 Defining an Environment/Verifier -